 On the third day of removal, my stomach felt a lot more bloaty than I’ve ever been.
 There was a slight cramp and also some feelings of period poop.
 Spotting became a little heavier.
 Mental-wise, I feel a lot numb-er than before.
 It could just be the transition period but I want to wait it out before I make any conclusions.

 Day 5 – My head hurts a lot during the evening and I had a deep sleep for solid 2 hours.
-Felt a little bit too bloated and slight nauseousness.
+Felt a little bit too bloated and slightly nauseous.

 *I’ll continue to update further as I go